ga67vib/Algorithms-For-Stochastic-Games/README.md

 # Algorithms-For-Stochastic-Games

-Extension of PRISM-games (link).
-Algorithms as described in GandALF submission "Title".
+Extension of the project PRISM-games [https://github.com/prismmodelchecker/prism-games] with the algorithms as described in GandALF submission "Comparison of Algorithms for Stochastic Games".

+## License:

+For our modifications of the code, we have give an MIT license.
+For the code that was originally part of PRISM-games, we refer to their license file in prism-games-3.0.beta-src/COPYING.txt and the "Licensing" section of their README in prism-games-3.0.beta-src/COPYING.txtprism-games-3.0.beta-src/README.md

 ## Installation